Docy Child

 HR-3 Background Checks

-The HR-3 Background Checks control is about demonstrating that your organization evaluates potential new employees as part of the hiring process.
+HR-3 Background Checks Control is about demonstrating that your organization evaluates potential new employees as part of the hiring process.
 A background check is a process to verify that an individual is who they claim to be.
-For companies, it is important to ensure that any employees with access to confidential data be ethical and free of prior incriminating situations.
+For organizations, it is important to ensure that any employees with access to confidential data are ethical and free of prior incriminating situations.

-Background checks do not require the purchase of a tool It is a best practice, but not mandatory.
-What is required is the evaluation of the new hire’s integrity and morals.
+Background checks do not require the purchase of a tool.
+Purchasing a tool is a best practice, but it is not mandatory.
+Evaluation of the new hire’s integrity and morals is an important aspect of this control.

-This can be done in other ways such as “Reference checks”.
-The point is, for any new hire, you’ve conducted some research into the individual’s past and have reached a positive inclusion about their personality.
+Background checks can be done in other ways, such as “Reference Checks.”
+For any new hire, you’ve conducted some research into the individual’s past and have reached a positive conclusion about their personality.

 The research and conclusion have to be documented and maintained as records.